Deb756/Portfolio-1/README.md

-# Portofolio V5
+# Portfolio V5

-Halo semuanya!
+Hello everyone!

-Perkenalkan, saya Eki Zulfar Rachman, dan pada kesempatan kali ini, saya ingin berbagi proyek website portofolio yang telah saya kembangkan.
+My name is Eki Zulfar Rachman, and in this opportunity, I would like to share a portfolio website project that I have developed.

-Tech Stack yang digunakan:
+## Tech Stack Used:
 - ReactJS
 - Tailwind CSS
 - AOS